 The back story...40 years ago I had a great cup of coffee.
 I was a teenager and was billeted on a farm in Sweden.
 Each morning I awoke to fresh baking and a pot of fresh brewed coffee...very special coffee.
 Coffee that was roasted fresh weekly and enjoyed daily.

 Returning home and for the next few decades, coffee for me was from a can.
 Often it was strong and bitter or very weak.
 Cream and sugar was the order of the day.
 By the mid-90s whole bean coffee started showing up in the supermarkets and coffee started to taste better, but it wasn't fresh.
 It was roasted very dark and was often very bitter.
 Coffee changed for me in the mid-2000s when a friend brought me some freshly roasted, whole bean coffee that was roasted on a hot air popcorn popper.
 Here was the flavour I remembered from so long ago.
 This is when my coffee paradigm shifted.
 I rushed home, ordered a small hot air coffee roaster and a book on home coffee roasting.
 Coffee as I knew it would never be the same.

-For the last 10 years we have been exploring the world of specialty coffee; buying small quantities of green beans from around the world, and roasting them weekly.
+For almost 15 years we have been exploring the world of specialty coffee; buying small quantities of green beans from around the world, and roasting them weekly.
 Fresh roasted coffee brewed in a mocha pot, french press or as an espresso became our morning ritual.
-What was a hobby is now a small business.
-The hot air roaster has been replaced by a much larger roaster.
+In 2016, what was a hobby became a small business.
+The hot air roaster was replaced by a much larger (though still pretty small) roaster.

 We hope you enjoy drinking our coffee as much as we have enjoyed discovering and roasting it for you.